 For residential solar systems, Good Faith Energy provides services to the Dallas-Fort Worth Metroplex and Austin, Texas.
 We design residential solar systems to meet the energy needs of a single-family home and they are typically smaller in scale than commercial systems.
 The infrastructure requirements for residential solar systems include the following:

-• Solar Panels: The solar panels for residential systems are usually smaller, with a capacity of around 5kW to 10kW.
-They are typically installed using mounting systems that are attached directly to the roof.
+- Solar Panels: The solar panels for residential systems are usually smaller, with a capacity of around 5kW to 10kW.
+Mounting systems typically attach directly to the roof to install them.
 View our solar panel page for more information.

-• Inverter and Electrical Equipment: Residential solar systems require an inverter and electrical equipment to convert the DC electricity generated by the solar panels into AC electricity that can be used by the home.
+- Inverter and Electrical Equipment: Residential solar systems use an inverter and electrical equipment to convert the DC electricity generated by the solar panels into AC electricity that powers the home.
 The inverter and electrical equipment are usually installed in a garage or basement.

 Commercial Solar Systems Infrastructure Requirements

 For commercial solar systems, Good Faith Energy also provides services to the Dallas Fort Worth metroplex and Austin, Texas.
-Commercial solar systems are typically larger in scale compared to residential systems and require a different infrastructure to meet the energy needs of commercial buildings.
+Commercial solar systems typically require a larger scale compared to residential systems and necessitate a different infrastructure to meet the energy needs of commercial buildings.
 The infrastructure requirements for commercial solar systems include:

-• Solar Panels and Mounting Systems: Solar panels and mounting systems must be selected based on the building’s energy requirements, available space, and local climate conditions.
-The solar panels and mounting systems are installed to maximize energy production and minimize shading.
+- Solar Panels and Mounting Systems: The building’s energy requirements, available space, and local climate conditions determine the selection of solar panels and mounting systems.
+Solar companies install the solar panels and mounting systems to maximize energy production and minimize shading.

-• Monitoring and Control Systems: Monitoring and control systems are necessary to monitor the performance of the solar energy system and optimize its efficiency.
-Commercial buildings may also require a building energy management system to monitor and control the overall energy use of the building.
+- Monitoring and Control Systems: Monitoring and control systems are necessary to monitor the performance of the solar energy system and optimize its efficiency.
+Commercial buildings may also require a building energy management system.
+This helps to monitor and control the overall energy use of the building.

 Looking to install solar for your home or business?
 Contact Good Faith Energy today!

-If you’re interested in switching to solar energy for your home or business, Good Faith Energy is a company you can trust.
+If you have interest in switching to solar energy for your home or business, Good Faith Energy is a company you can trust.
 We provide high-quality solar energy solutions for both residential and commercial buildings, with a focus on sustainability and customer satisfaction.
 Don’t wait any longer to make the switch to clean, renewable energy.
-Contact us today to learn more about our services and how we can help you reduce your carbon footprint while saving money on your energy bills.
+Contact us today to learn more about our services.
+We can help you reduce your carbon footprint while saving money on your energy bills.
 Together, let’s work towards a brighter, more sustainable future.

 Fact checked by Jacob Petrosky – 4/26/2024